tinko26/ao/docs/api/src/ao_sys/ao_flag.h.md

 void ao_flag_wait_end  (ao_flag_wait_t * x);
 ```

-Begins or ends, respectively, the waiting for a flag match.
+Begins or ends, respectively, a waiting for a flag match.